zivbeh/auto-video-gen/README.md

 ## **How it works:**

 The prompt can be a the topic of the video, I will use chat gpt to generate a script which I will use to create voiceover and captions, next I will use chat gpt to generate a list of images and videos that can be on the screen like a slideshow as the voiceover is speaking.
 Finally, I would add all of it together and save it on a mp4 file.
+technologies: used moviepy as a start and then advanced into some more asvanced stuff

 ## **This is the email and password for the youtube account:**